Combinatorics and topology of straightening maps I: compactness and bijectivity: Laminations

 The sets $\cC(\lambda)$ have already deserved a lot of attention.
 When $\lambda$ is the rational lamination of a polynomial with all cycles repelling (equivalently, $\lambda$ is maximal with respect to the partial order on $d$-invariant rational laminations), $\cC(\lambda)$ is a ``combinatorial class''.
 In degree $2$, the MLC conjecture asserts that combinatorial classes are singletons.
 In degree $3$, there are some combinatorial classes which are non-trivial continua~\cite{Henriksen}.
 However, it is natural to conjecture that in any degree, each combinatorial classes is contained in an analytic subspace of $\poly(d)$ of codimension (at least) $1$ (see~\cite{Inou-intertwine}).

 This paper is mainly concerned with $\cC(\lambda)$ for invariant rational laminations $\lambda$ which are not maximal.
-In degree $2$, following Douady and Hubbard, these sets coincide with homeomorphic copies of the Mandelbrot contained contained in the Mandelbrot set $\cM$.
+In degree $2$, following Douady and Hubbard, these sets coincide with homeomorphic copies of the Mandelbrot set $\cM$ contained in itself.
 In order to compare $\cC(\lambda)$ with its model we employ a renormalization procedure.
-A first step towards renormalization is to cut dynamical space into sectors and the filled Julia set into pieces.
+A first step towards renormalization is to cut dynamical space into sectors and the filled Julia set into fibers.